YOU DON’T NEED SIGHT TO SET TWO GUINNESS WORLD RECORDS

 – Involved as co-instructor in the first South American research project to assess the viability of Perceptual Navigation and FlashSonar instruction

-Juan is looking to develop additional qualifications to provide regional management of World Access For The Blind’s services in Europe, Asia, West Africa, and Latin America.
+Juan is working on developing additional qualifications to be able to provide regional management of World Access For The Blind’s services in Europe, Asia, West Africa, and Latin America.

 After graduation from high school, Juan Ruiz spent a year as an Instructional Assistant for primary school children in the Anaheim City School District, in California.